Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Introduction

 In hard inference problems, it is not enough to have an SNR larger than the $\cIT$ threshold to recover the signal in a time growing polynomially with the problem size.
 A larger algorithmic threshold exists, $\cAlg$, such that only for $c>\cAlg$ polynomial-time algorithms can actually detect the signal.
 The threshold $\cAlg$ clearly depends on the algorithm, and we are going to show how to estimate it for stochastic samplers based on the Simulated Annealing (SA) algorithm.

 When the graph $G$ representing the data is a random graph \cite{erdos1959random}, the posterior can be efficiently sampled by using the Bethe approximation and the Belief Propagation (BP) algorithm \cite{mezard2009information}.
-The algorithmic threshold for the BP algorithm $\cBP$ is larger than $\cIT$ for inference problems with a hard phase, and is nonetheless considered the optimal algorithmic threshold for algorithms running in linear time in the problem size $N$ \cite{zdeborova2016statistical}.
+The algorithmic threshold for the BP algorithm $\cBP$ is larger than $\cIT$ for inference problems with a hard phase, and is nonetheless considered the optimal algorithmic threshold for algorithms running in linear time in the problem size $N$ in the vast majority of the problems \cite{zdeborova2016statistical} \footnote{There are some counterexamples like planted XORSAT \cite{franz2001ferromagnet, zdeborova2011quiet} or noiseless sign retrieval with Gaussian matrices \cite{gamarnik2021inference, song2021cryptographic} in which there exist algorithms that do beat BP (even though these examples are very brittle and break down when adding a very small noise)}.
 Other algorithms which are not Bayes optimal, i.e.\ not sampling exactly the Bayesian posterior, may have even larger algorithmic thresholds.

 Unfortunately, the BP algorithm is known to be not very robust and of limited applicability when the graph $G$ is not locally tree-like, as the presence of short loops may avoid convergence to a fixed point and, even at convergence, the estimated marginal probabilities may be far from the exact ones \cite{yedidia2003understanding}.
 We are not saying BP can never be used for inference away from random graphs: indeed many works are showing the applicability of BP or inference methods strongly related to it on real-world data (see \cite{decelle2011asymptotic} just as an example).
 However, having at hand more robust algorithms that can work efficiently both on random graphs and on more general structured data is of primary importance.